Here are five sections on health protocols, other precautions, immunizations, trekking health and altitude acclimatization-AMS.

 Staying healthy while trekking/climbing

 Changing time zones knocks people, add the stress of finishing up at work and many people arrive feeling slammed, needing a holiday.
 This is the time you are most likely to get sick; try to take it easy, and definitely take multi-vitamin tablets.
 If travelling from America the flights are particularly long and a brutal time change; we recommend arriving a day earlier to recover.
-We still arrange an included airport transfer and an extra night at the hotel is cheap.
+We still arrange an included airport transfer in Leh and an additional night at the hotel is cheap.

 Do NOT drink tap water anywhere except where we specifically discuss.
 Use bottled or filtered water to brush your teeth even.
-While trekking we provide filtered and/or boiled water, and our kitchen crews are serious about hygiene.
+While trekking, we provide filtered and/or boiled water, and our kitchen crews are serious about hygiene.

 This is a common problem in developing countries.
 In normal circumstances when you get diarrhoea you visit a doctor and they conduct some tests and this is the best way to make an accurate diagnosis.
 However while trekking obviously this is impossible so you may have to be your own doctor if there is no real doctor close by, and consult with your leader.